-Buyer Guide: What building and fire codes impact door locking systems?
+Buyer Guide: What fire codes impact door locking systems?

 When access control hardware is installed on doors in a new or existing building, it’s extremely important to be aware of the fire, life-safety and building codes that impact these applications.
 Failure to take these code requirements into account could result in liability for blocked egress routes and fire door assemblies with labels which are null and void.